OctopusDeploy/OctoProduct/chapter1.md

 ### Securing deployments in Kubernetes

 When using namespaces to represent environments in Kubernetes, it is important to isolate them as much as possible from one another.
-If a deployment to the test environment modified resources in the development environment, or even worse the production environment, at best it would be difficult to reason about the state of the environments, and at worst the multiple environments would be left in a corrupted state.
+If a deployment to the test environment modified resources in the development environment, or even worse the production environment, at best it would be difficult to reason about the state of the environments, and at worst multiple environments would be left in a corrupted state.

+Interactions with namespaces can be restricted through accounts, roles and role bindings.

 #### Kubernetes account types